kstephens/ss/README.md

 ### Primitive Syntax

-Syntax s-expression lists are rewritten as internally tagged expression, denoted below as #<TAG ...>.
+Syntax s-expression lists are rewritten as internally tagged expressions, denoted below as #<TAG ...>.
 Rewriting improves evaluation performance and reduces memory by compressing long pair chains into efficent semantic objects.
 The tagged representations are enumerated in the evaluator in